Tax Guide for Film and Television

 Filing and Payment

-File a Tax Return Online – Use CDTFA's online filing service which is easy, fast, and free!
+File a Tax Return Online—Use our online filing service, which is free!

-The CFC allocates credits to applicants planning to produce qualified productions.
-Interested applicants must submit applications for proposed productions through the CFC's online application portal.
-Once an application is processed, the CFC will notify the applicant as to whether its production is eligible to receive credits.
-Allocated credits may only be used after a qualified production is completed and the CFC has verified the qualified expenditures for the production and issued a credit certificate.
+The CFC allocates credits to applicants planning to produce qualified productions as defined in Regulation 1529, Motion Pictures.
+If you think you may qualify for this credit, contact the CFC for information.
+If interested, you must submit an application for proposed productions through the CFC's online application portal.
+Once an application is processed, the CFC will notify you if your production is eligible to receive credits.
+You may only use your allocated credits after your qualified production is completed and the CFC has verified your production's qualified expenditures and issued a credit certificate.

 The current program offers tax credits to TV projects and feature films with several application periods each fiscal year.
-Each fiscal year – July 1 to June 30 – the $330-million funding is categorized into the following project types: TV Projects, Relocating TV, Indie Features, and Non-Indie Features.
+Each fiscal year (July 1 to June 30), the funding is categorized into the following project types: TV Projects, Relocating TV, Indie Features, and Non-Indie Features.

 - Mail: